afqueiruga/cornflakes/README.md

 1. [FEniCS](https://fenicsproject.org) - difficult to generalize past finite elements
 1. [MOOSE](https://mooseframework.org) - No control over main; no DSL
 1. [PyOp2](https://github.com/OP2/PyOP2) - Assembler only.
 It seems great, but it was developed in parallel to cornflakes!
-It's only been used for FFC kernels.
+It's only been used for FEniCS kernels, and seems married to the interpretation as a physical mesh.

 [Tensorflow](https://tensorflow.org) has a similar idea to describing calculations as a graph, but the graph entities represent different things.